Christchurch Summit Rd crash: Charges laid over deaths of sisters Tayla and Sunmara Alexander

 The sisters' father Jason Alexander has told the Herald his last words to his only children were: "I love you and be good."

+He had left the family's Ashburton home and left to see his partner.

+The girls then sneaked out of the house and headed toward Christchurch.

-He had raised his daughters on his own since their mother moved to Australia 11 years prior.
+Alexander had raised his daughters on his own since their mother moved to Australia 11 years prior.

+"She is fun-loving and full of energy.
+She would wag school and get caught because she would call Pizza Hut and get it delivered to the domain across the road from school.
+Her goal was to make lots of money.
+She had just started working at Countdown."

-After Sunmara died, the grieving father thanked everyone for their support.
+After Sunmara died, the grieving father thanked everyone for their support on his Facebook page.

 "It is truly what's kept me going, quite often when I'm feeling really down and start losing my strength I grab my ph and read all msgs you have sent us and it has picked me up again."